Continuous Speculative Decoding for Autoregressive Image Generation: More Qualitative Results

 \section{More Qualitative Results}

-In Figure~\ref{fig:figure_more_vis}, ~\ref{fig:fox}, ~\ref{fig:balloon},~\ref{fig:ice_cream} and ~\ref{fig:volcano}, we provide more additional images generated under our continuous speculative decoding compared with the target model only one.
+In \Figref{fig:figure_more_vis}, ~\ref{fig:fox}, ~\ref{fig:balloon},~\ref{fig:ice_cream} and ~\ref{fig:volcano}, we provide more additional images generated under our continuous speculative decoding by MAR compared with the target model only.
 While the target model has achieved satisfactory quality in generating realistic and high-fidelity images, our continuous speculative decoding can show comparable performance, similar generation results, and much faster inference speed.